I.Q.: Intelligent Qube: Create

 Similar to the Original Mode of the original IQ (see above) the only difference is that the total number of rotations are calculated.

 Development

 I.Q.: Intelligent Qube was designed by Masahiko Sato, a professor at the Tokyo University of the Arts.
+Sony Computer Entertainment Japan assisted on development.
 Reviewers often remark on Takayuki Hattori's soundtrack, which opts for an eerie orchestral score rather than a typical 'bouncy' puzzle game fare.
 It was released by Sony Music under the title IQ Final Perfect Music File on January 21, 1999.